NormandieOs/xtrkcad.html-fr/README.md

 # xtrkcad.html-fr
-Translation fr html for XTrkCAD
+Base Translation fr html for XTrkCAD version 5.1.2a